A Remarkable

 About LIVMARLI (maralixibat)

-LIVMARLI (maralixibat) has been approved by the FDA for the treatment of cholestatic pruritus in patients with Alagille syndrome (ALGS) three months of age and older, and in progressive familial intrahepatic cholestasis (PFIC) five years of age and older.
+LIVMARLI is approved by the FDA for the treatment of cholestatic pruritus in patients with ALGS three months of age and older, and for the treatment of cholestatic pruritus in patients with PFIC 12 months of age and older.

 LIVMARLI is not for use in patients with PFIC type 2 who have a severe defect in the bile salt export pump (BSEP) protein.

-LIVMARLI (maralixibat) has been authorized by the European Commission for the treatment of cholestatic pruritus in patients with Alagille syndrome (ALGS) two months of age and older.
+LIVMARLI has been authorized by the European Commission for the treatment of cholestatic pruritus in patients with ALGS two months of age and older, and for the treatment of PFIC in patients three months of age and older.

-LIVMARLI (maralixibat oral solution) has been authorized by Health Canada for the treatment of cholestatic pruritus in patients with Alagille syndrome (ALGS).
+LIVMARLI (maralixibat oral solution) has been authorized by Health Canada for the treatment of cholestatic pruritus in patients with ALGS.

 • Pediatrics (12 months to 18 years): Based on the data submitted and reviewed by Health Canada, the safety and efficacy of LIVMARLI in these pediatric patients have been established.
 Therefore, Health Canada has authorized an indication for pediatric use.